chrisrude/oobabot/README.md

   --extra-prompt-text EXTRA_PROMPT_TEXT
-                        This will be appended to every image generation prompt sent to Stable Diffusion. (default: ) --use-ai-generated-keywords
+                        This will be appended to every image generation prompt sent to Stable Diffusion. (default: )
-                        FEATURE PREVIEW: If set, the bot will ask Oobabooga to generate image keywords from a user's message.
-It will then pass the keywords that Oobabooga produces to Stable Diffusion to finally generate an image.
-Otherwise, the bot will simply extract keywords directly from the user's message using a simple regex. (default:
-                        False)

 Additional settings can be set in config.yml.
 Use the --generate-config option to print a new copy of this file to STDOUT.

-Please set the 'DISCORD_TOKEN' environment variable to your bot's discord token.
 ```

 There are **a lot more settings** in the [config.yml file (sample)](./docs/config.sample.yml) here.